briandailey/briandailey.github.com/_posts/2021-04-26-ten-years-at-stratasan.md

 mine.
 Otherwise there will be irreconcilable differences in how we think about business.

-#### The leadership team will benefit from having technical expertise.
+#### The leadership team benefits from having technical and product expertise.

 Having a technical expert in leadership is important.
 (Of course, I _would_ say that, wouldn't I?)